 Drone Warfare was another topic we discussed, which also transforms how we are “toward” war as a culture.
-It is possible that drones, in removing soldiers from combat, paradoxically increase the likelihood nations go to war, suggesting that Liberals in America might end up being as pro-war as are traditionally Conservatives.
+It is possible that drones, in removing soldiers from combat, paradoxically increase the likelihood nations go to war, suggesting that Liberals in America might end up being as pro-war as are traditional Conservatives.
 This struck me as a remarkable point, the details of which we explored in the talk.

 Dr. Simpkin noted the strange experience of drone pilots killing thousands of people while eating lunch or while sitting in an air-conditioned room, and he connected this with “the death of distance” described by Heidegger.
 What kind of “being” does this mean we possess today?
 In the past, it’s hard to imagine the possibility of killing someone without fully experiencing the bloodshed, the emotions, and the threat: war occurred in a much better defined environment (according to a different “phenomenology of killing,” we could say).
-Today, it is arguably possible for every human act to be one in which the act of killing can be carried out in concert: I could pilot a drone over lunch while sitting outside on a beautiful day, while playing a game with my kids — the possibilities of what can be done in every human space is radically different.
+Today, it is arguably possible for every human act to be one in which the act of killing can be carried out in concert with: I could pilot a drone over lunch while sitting outside on a beautiful day, while playing a game with my kids — the possibilities of what can be done in every human space is radically different.
 Alluding to “Representing Beauty” by O.G.
 Rose, everything has gained a new potential of being “toward” death.
 What does this mean for us?
 Is it good?
 Is it bad?
 When everything can potentially be incorporated into war, then perhaps nothing is war, so it’s possible that drones have contributed to a decline in violence, and it is indeed reported that drone pilots suffer less post-traumatic stress disorder.
 Is this a sign that “drone warfare” is a superior form of fighting?
 Hard to say: for Heidegger, the point was that every historic period brings with a new kind of being.
 Perhaps it is better.
 Perhaps it is worse.

 Where distance collapses, contextualization also collapses, and it becomes difficult to tell which logics should be used where and when.
 If I can kill people while eating a sandwich, why shouldn’t I be a soldier while sitting at home with my wife?
 In this way, a collapse of distance may lead to new and novel pathologies, and we see again the problem with a failure to consider “multiple rationalities” and “tradeoffs.”
 But is it immoral not to use drones if they will reduce PTSD?
 But what if it’s immoral to use drones because “indiscriminate killing” is immoral (where there is no risk to the soldier)?
 Moral considerations, in this way, are not simple, but I fear “The Trolley Problem” and similar “Moral Paradoxes” hide us from the severity of the decisions we must make to really think.
 It matters what thought experiments we choose to entertain.

-I’m cure it’s clear by now that I want “The Trolley Problem” with “The Ballistic Missile Defense System Problem,” for I think “The Trolley Problem” disastrously teaches us that we are advanced moral reasoners in considering it, when real moral reasoning requires deciding if we should put a billon dollars toward poverty relief or fund a missile defense system to stop a nuclear holocaust.
+I’m sure it’s clear by now that I want to replace “The Trolley Problem” with “The Ballistic Missile Defense System Problem,” for I think “The Trolley Problem” disastrously teaches us that we are advanced moral reasoners in considering it, when real moral reasoning requires deciding if we should put a billon dollars toward poverty relief or fund a missile defense system to stop a nuclear holocaust.
 Horrifically, if the missile defense system succeeds at stopping a nuclear attack, we never see the nuclear attack that doesn’t happen, and so we can always think the money was wasted.
-This is “disquieting’ and hard to live with, and our brains naturally train us to conclude that “if we are feeling disquietedness, we made the wrong discussion.”
-We naturally come to associate certainty and “existential stability” with “real thinking” but this is a mistake: real thinking is thinking which destabilizes us and easily leaves us with a permanent feeling of disquietedness.
+This is “disquieting’ and hard to live with, and problematically our brains naturally train us to conclude that “if we are feeling disquietedness, we made the wrong discussion.”
+We naturally come to associate certainty and “existential stability” with “real thinking” but this is a mistake: real thinking is thinking which destabilizes us, and it easily leaves us with a permanent feeling of disquietedness.

 In my view, disquietedness is good for Democracy, and if we know “real thinking” requires it, then we can aim for it as citizens, and this will fight extremism and tendencies toward totalitarianism.
-This also suggests for me what Habermas’s “communicative rationality” requires to work: we can talk all we want, but if participants don’t talk from a place of “disquietness,” little will likely be accomplished.
+This also suggests for me what Habermas’s “communicative rationality” requires to work: we can talk all we want, but if participants don’t talk from a place of “disquietness,” little will be accomplished.
 The emotional disposition and metaphysical framework we bring to discussions matter.

 Anyway, if we think about moral reasoning in terms of “moral paradoxes,” we do not necessarily learn skills of “moral tradeoffs” (“paradoxes” and “tradeoffs” are not identical), and it is tradeoffs which define the hardest geopolitical and moral problems.
 Thus, we in Philosophy Classes can be led to believe we are wise moral reasoners, when really we might just be overconfident.
 “Moral Paradoxes” are fine in their place, but they must be taught alongside “Moral Tradeoffs,” something I fear doesn’t occur when philosophy is divided from politics, economics, military strategy, and the like.
 In my view, this is a dire problem which is concealed by “Moral Paradoxes” like “The Trolley Problem,” and this is why “The Trolley Problem” is not a neutral consideration: it can easily contribute to self-deception, overconfidence, and a failure to appreciate the nature and experience of deep and real decision, a topic explored in O.G.
 Rose Conversation #17 with John Trossi.

 Another theme in our conversation was the incompleteness and impoverishment of “autonomous rationality,” for there are different kinds of rationality operating at different levels of social organization.
 These different rationalities overlap and often conflict, rendering it inadequate to simply claim that, “We need to do what is rational.”
 What might be rational for politicians to get elected (say installing a new ballistic missile system), could be geopolitically foolish (the new system could agitate other nations), and yet the only way a party might get elected is by supporting the missile system, which if they don’t do they won’t get into office to fix healthcare (trade-offs must be made).
-In this way, we could discuss “stacks” and “levels of rationality,” but this is another topic for another time.
+In this way, we could discuss “stacks” and “levels of rationality,” but that is another topic for another time.

 When we think there is only “a rationality,” that rationality often just happens to reflect our thinking, and that means anyone who doesn’t think like us is “not rational,” which basically means it’s impossible to have a productive conversation with them.
 This marks the gradual death of democracy and possibility for “discourse”: people who don’t think like us end up framed as either uninformed, stupid, or evil (to allude to Being Wrong by Kathy Schulz).